 Our daughter Valérie was born

 two three weeks ago.
+Our friends have all suggested we use someone similar to this newborn photographer El Dorado Hills to capture these special memories before they’re gone, but I’ve decided to write them down instead.
+We’ll definitely get photos soon though.
 This post is a collection of thoughts and first impressions that my tired brain will probably forget if I don’t write them down.

 The most significant change for me was the very strong shift in priorities.
 From the moment of birth became the priority number zero far, far above all other things.
 I mean, sure, yeah, I knew we were going to have a child, which included reading books, building all kind of Ikea furniture and generally “getting ready” (although I think “getting ready” is the wrong wording for it - you never are really ready).
 But all of what happens before birth is theoretical and all of what happens at / after birth is deeply emotional which makes this experience so hard to put into words.

 Your baby just becomes the most imporant being ever for which you will happily drop everything and everyone if necessary.
 I won’t elaborate on this any more since this is an experience which cannot be conveyed by words - I head read about other accounts on parenthood before but it just is a pale textual representation of what is really going on.

 Baby relativity theory

 According to the general relativity theory time slows down until a grinding halt the closer you get to a black hole.
 With a baby it’s the exact opposite: suddenly your days just vanish into nothingness in the blink of an eye.